 Even though dark matter counts out to be more than millions around us, we have never encountered someone dying because of dark matter so far.
 The science behind this has got an explanation with very basic terminology — density.
 The mass contained by a body per unit volume is called density.

 For years, scientists were pretty sure that our galaxy cluster has six times more dark matter than ordinary ones.
 The most notable thing here is the concentration/density of dark matter.
 The density of dark matter is maximum at the center of the galaxy, while quite low at the outskirts.

 Milkyway galaxy is our home.
 More generally, the solar system is our home.
 Our Solar system consists of numerous asteroids, comets, and planets.
 The solar system is 25,000 light-years away from the center of the Milkyway galaxy.

 1 Light Year = 9.46 × 10^12 KM

 Even if we add up all the masses of dark matter of our Solar system, it will be just 10^17 kilograms which are not even massive as an average size of the asteroid.

-Scientists estimated that 10^-22 kilograms of dark matter pass through us at any given point of time.
+Scientists estimated that 10^-22 kilograms of dark matter pass through us at any given point in time.
 Likewise, every second it will sum up to 2.5 × 10^-22 kilograms.
-Each year around 10 ^-8 kilograms, while In 81 years ( the average human life expectancy ), it will be just around 1 milligrams.
+Each year around 10^-8 kilograms, while in 81 years (the average human life expectancy), it will be just around 1 milligrams.